 - Visible oil leak.

-- This is another problem caused by a lack of lubrication, as moving parts rub against each other and generate excessive heat.
+- Increased engine noise. (due to non-lubrication of moving parts- moving parts rub against each other and generate excessive heat.)

 - Reduced efficiency.
 The loss of lubrication means that the engine has to work much harder than normal and therefore uses more fuel.

+Do not ignore low oil pressure symptoms.
 As soon as you notice any of the above symptoms then take immediate steps to investigate the cause of the problem and arrange for it to be remedied.
-Regular checks to look for any of these signs could save you a lot of time and money if a low oil pressure issue if detected early on.
+Regular checks to look for any of these signs could save you a lot of time and money if a low oil pressure issue if symptoms are detected early on.

 Search – Knowledge Base